UMAprotocol/docs/docs/developers/bots.md

 ### Liquidation vs Dispute Bot

-The liquidation bot monitors all open positions within a given expiring multi-party contract and liquidates positions if their collateralization ratio, as inferred from off-chain information about the value of the price identifier, drops below a given threshold.
+The liquidation bot monitors all open positions within a given ExpiringMultiParty contract and liquidates positions if their collateralization ratio, as inferred from off-chain information about the value of the price identifier, drops below a given threshold.

-The dispute bot monitors all liquidations occurring within a given expiring multi-party contract and initiates disputes against liquidations it deems invalid, as inferred from off-chain information about the value of the price identifier.
+The dispute bot monitors all liquidations occurring within a given ExpiringMultiParty contract and initiates disputes against liquidations it deems invalid, as inferred from off-chain information about the value of the price identifier.
 A liquidation is invalid if a position was correctly collateralized at the time of liquidation.

 In short, a liquidation bot is to liquidate under-collateralized positions while a dispute bot is used for disputing those liquidations if they incorrectly report a position as under-collateralized.
 Since a dispute is the only way a price request is triggered in the system, they are very important to the operation of the DVM.